 Located in St. Augustine’s historic district, the Pirate & Treasure Museum has the largest collection of pirate artifacts.
 My daughter said this is the best museum ever and all museums should be like this one.

 The museum has nine sections.
 You receive a treasure map with clues to help you find the treasures throughout the exhibit.
 Your journey begins at Port Royal.
 Here you learn how pirates came to be.
-In the following exhibit you are taken to a tavern to see how they lived.
+The following exhibit is a recreation of a tavern to show how pirates lived.
 The main deck is built as if you are boarding a pirate ship.
 It is interactive.
 Visitors can fire a real cannon, feel the weight of a musket, explore the captain’s cabin, and see the execution dock.

 With more than 800 artifacts and treasures the Pirate museum is the most complete collection of all things pirate.
 It is also home to the world’s only pirate treasure chest.
 The chest belonged to Thomas Tew and is over 400 years old.
 We had fun trying to figure out where the lock on the chest was.

-You can view recovered sunken pirate treasures, Captain Kidd’s chest, and an original jolly roger flag.
+You can view recovered sunken pirate treasures, Captain Kidd’s chest, and one of the two original jolly roger flags.

 In addition to these exhibits there is a room on pirates from Hollywood and a Disney Blackbeard show.
 The Pirate & Treasure Museum